During this time, ARO continues to provide services to those requiring radiation therapy.

 Some rare types of bone tumour can occur in specific areas of the body, or in certain groups of people.
-For example, giant cell bone tumours usually affect the legs and arms of young to middle-aged adults, while a chordoma is found at the base of the skull or the spine, and is twice as common in men as in women.
+For example, giant cell bone tumours usually affect the legs and arms of young to middle-aged adults, while a chordoma is found at the base of the skull or the spine.,

 Other cancers that affect bones include Non-Hodgkins lymphoma, which usually comes from the lymph nodes, but sometimes starts in the bones.
 Multiple myeloma develops in the plasma cells of bone marrow, and although it affects bones it isn’t considered a primary bone cancer.

 The Cancer Society of New Zealand has more information here

 Ask us a question

 Do you have something to ask that isn't answered here?
 You can either try our FAQs page, or send us your question below.

 The Patient Pathway

 At the first specialist appointment you will meet with your specialist radiation oncologist (RO) to discuss the proposed radiotherapy treatment approach and answer any questions and concerns you may have.